qkafae/grow-a-fucking-garden/README.md

 - mastery (to unlock new plants)
 - very chill game with no brainrot

-It's extremely easy to cheat in tis game (everything is saved locally) but whats the point of doing it, so just enjoy the game and play it as is
+It's extremely easy to cheat in this game (everything is saved locally) but whats the point of doing it, so just enjoy the game and play it as is

 # Supported Devices 💻
 - OS: *MacOS High Sierra*, Windows 8.1 or later